speechly/cli/README.md

 # Installation

 There are binary releases for macOS, Linux and Windows, see [releases](https://github.com/speechly/cli/releases).
+Also a [Docker image](https://hub.docker.com/repository/docker/speechly/cli) is built and published.

 ### Homebrew